Aseem2004/Data_Science/README.md

 # Data Science
-This repo contains all info about Data Science
+This repo contains all info about Data Science.